WHAT IS PERMANENT MAKEUP?

-- Eye Shadow – A subtle color can be applied to highlight the eyelids and compliment skin tone.
+Eye Shadow – A subtle color can be applied to highlight the eyelids and complement skin tone.
 The eye shadow procedure is a perfect camouflage for the lighter colored scars that may result from eyelid surgery.

 The recovery time for MPI is almost immediate.
 Some redness and swelling is normal and begins to disappear within two hours.
 Cool compresses (washcloths soaked in a basin of ice and water) may be applied to the treated area for 10 to 30 minutes following the procedure.
 These compresses help to reduce swelling and aid healing.

 Colors appear brighter and more sharply defined immediately following the procedure.
 As healing progresses, the color and lines will soften.
 Makeup may be used to tone down the color until healing is complete.
 The healing process usually occurs within a few days to two weeks.

 Most permanent makeup patients resume normal activities within 24 hours with some restrictions.
 The treated area should not be exposed to the sun for at least 14 days following the application of permanent makeup.
 Soaking the treated area in a bath, swimming pool, hot tub, fresh water or salt water should also be avoided for at least two weeks.